thebinaryHashira/Sharingan-File-Monitor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This license ensures that derivative works must also be released under the same license.

 ## Acknowledgments